Combinatorial modifications of Reeb graphs and the realization problem: Index and degree correspondence

 \begin{lemma} For any ordered Morse function $f\colon W \to \R$ on a smooth triad $(W,W_-,W_+)$, $\dim W \geq 3$, there exist a regular value $c$ such that $W_c$ is connected and that $\partial\left(W^{(-\infty,c)}\right) = W_-$ and $\partial\left( W^{(c,+\infty)}\right) = W_+$. \end{lemma}

 \begin{proof} We may assume that $f$ is simple by changing it on arbitrary small neighbourhoods of critical points.
 Suppose that $f$ has critical points of indices $1$ and $n-1$.
 Then by Proposition \ref{proposition:correspondece_degree_index} a subgraph of $\reeb{f}$ between the highest vertex of index $1$ and the lowest vertex of index $n-1$ is homeomorphic to the interval and $c$ can be taken from levels corresponding to this subgraph.
-If there is no vertex of index $1$ (for $n-1$ we proceed analogously), then $W_-=\varnothing$ and $f$ has one minimum or $W_-\neq \varnothing$ is connected and $f$ has not any minimum.
+If there is no vertex of index $1$ (for $n-1$ we proceed analogously), then $W_-=\varnothing$ and $f$ has one minimum or $W_-\neq \varnothing$ is connected and $f$ does not have any critical point being a minimum.
 In both the cases $\reeb{f}$ has a unique vertex $v$ with indegree $0$.
 Thus we may take any regular value through which the edge incident to $v$ passes. \end{proof}

 \begin{lemma} Let $f\colon M \rightarrow \R$ be a simple Morse function on an $n$-dimensional manifold $M$, $n \geq 3$, $k_i$ be the number of critical points of index $i$ and let $\Delta_3$ be the number of vertices of degree 3 in $\reeb{f}$.
 Then Furthermore, if we denote by $\Delta_3^{\operatorname{in}}$ (by $\Delta_3^{\operatorname{out}}$) the number of vertices in $\reeb{f}$ with indegree $2$ (outdegree $2$), then \end{lemma}